svallino/Climb_Hard/README.md

 # Climb_Hard
-Analysis from a machine learning and a statistical point of view of the factors that affect performance in lead climbing
+Analysis from a machine learning and bayesian statistic point of view of the factors that affect performance in lead climbing